-La Garrotxa, set between the Pyrenees and Costa Brava, is one of the most beautiful, unique yet undiscovered regions of Catalonia, located in the province of Girona and part of the Girona Pyrenees region.
+La Garrotxa, the Volcanic Region of Catalonia, is one of the most beautiful, unique yet undiscovered regions of Catalonia.
+This region is set between the Pyrenees and Costa Brava and it is part of the Girona Pyrenees region, in the province of Girona.
 It borders with France on the northern parts, and it’s about 120 km from Barcelona, and 45 km from Girona.

-For as little known as it is, visiting La Garrotxa is truly worth it, for it is packed with interesting sights, untouched nature, and beautiful villages and small cities.
+Not many people know where La Garrotxa is, but visiting is worth it, for it is packed with interesting sights, untouched nature, and beautiful villages and small cities.
 If this isn’t enough to convince you to go, let me add that gourmets will find plenty of mouthwatering reasons to visit: food and wine in this part of the country are delicious.

 La Garrotxa What?!

 There’s probably not a person in the travelers’ community that doesn’t know about Barcelona.
 The capital of Catalonia is an incredible city; an old time favorite of Europeans and North Americans who go there for the ultimate weekend getaway.

 Girona, the biggest city of northern Catalonia, is also becoming increasingly popular.
 Call it the power of budget airlines, which started flying there en masse to avoid the high landing fees of Barcelona El Prat airport.
 And Costa Brava is now a favorite summer destination thanks to its lovely beaches and charming villages.